 Hanna previously worked with synthesis of research on social-ecological systems, ecosystem services and development in the West African Sahel region within the GRAID programme at SRC.
 Hanna holds a PhD in Natural Resources Management from SRC (2016).
-In her thesis, Benefits from ecosystem services in Sahelian village landscapes in 2016.
-In the thesis, she combined participatory methods and remote sensing to include local knowledge in ecosystem services assessment at the village scale to the provincial scale, and to assess the change in generation of ecosystem services over time since the 1950s.
+In her thesis, Benefits from ecosystem services in Sahelian village landscapes, she combined participatory methods and remote sensing to include local knowledge in ecosystem services assessment at the village scale to the provincial scale, and to assess the change in generation of ecosystem services over time since the 1950s.
 As a part of her PhD thesis work she conducted fieldwork in rural Burkina Faso for a total of six months 2011, 2012, and 2016.

 Hanna further holds a MSc degree in Soil and Water Management (2009) and a BSc degree in Biology (2008) from the Swedish University of Agricultural Sciences.
 The fieldwork for her MSc thesis on treatment of wastewater from small scale textile dyeing was conducted as a Minor Field Study scholarship from the Swedish International Development Corporation Agency in Bamako, Mali.